 Internships are temporary.
 They can last from a few weeks to a few months, with varying work hours.
 But they can lead to long-term benefits, such as job opportunities in the company and increased knowledge about the industry.
 In addition, your supervisor and colleagues can be a reference for a job, college applications, or even scholarship applications.

-While many internships are unpaid, the benefits of completing an internship are priceless.
+While many internships are unpaid, completing an internship can benefit your career path.